Skip to main content

 Ascorbyl-6-palmitate is another lipid-soluble form of vitamin C. Like MAP, it is more stable than LAA.

-Widely considered safe, most people adjust to using vitamin C with little to no side effects.
-However, if you have sensitive skin, we recommend taking it slow to minimize irritation or dryness.
+Vitamin C serum is a skincare product that is packed with the vitamin.
+If you have sensitive skin, we recommend taking it slowly to minimize irritation or dryness.
 Here are some recommendations for use when starting out:

 • Apply it to dry skin only.